fnordoglargh/metametalmapper/DATABASES.md

 ### Abbreviations/Lookup Dictionaries

-The Keys are used inside the database and line up with the value which is used in MA.
+The Keys are used inside the database and line up with the value which is used in M-A.

 #### GENDER